-Benjamin Krause’s work has been recognized through grants, commissions, and awards by the Houston Symphony, Network for New Music, Oregon Community Foundation, Presser Foundation, ASCAP, Da Camera of Houston, and The American Conservatory in Fontainebleau, France.
+Benjamin Krause’s work has been recognized through commissions, awards, and residencies by the Copland House, Houston Symphony, Network for New Music, Oregon Community Foundation, Presser Foundation, ASCAP, Da Camera of Houston, and The American Conservatory in Fontainebleau, France.
 His piece Pathways for chamber orchestra was named the winner of the Houston Symphony’s inaugural Young Composer Competition and was described as “attractive…the composer craftily reconstituted orders of events to create a compelling dramatic arc.
 Krause’s excellent control of dissipating energy for the serene ending of the work was most impressive” (concertonet.com).
 He was recently commissioned by the Delgani String Quartet, with support from an Oregon Community Foundation Creative Heights grant, to compose his 30-minute String Quartet No. 1 "Cascades", a four-movement work inspired by the landscape atop the McKenzie Pass in the Oregon Cascade Range.
 Delgani has recently released a recording of the work on their album Distant Monuments.
 An artist with diverse interests, Krause has collaborated with photographers, dancers, architects, and filmmakers in his creative work.
 He was a Young Artist of Da Camera (2011—2012) and was the recipient of the 2012 Presser Award, enabling a summer of study in Europe at the American Conservatory of Fontainebleau, where his work was awarded the Prix Marion Tournon Branly.
+In the 2018-19 season he will enjoy residencies at the Brush Creek Foundation for the Arts (WY) and, as a recipient of the Copland House Residency Award, at Aaron Copland's historic home in Cortlandt Manor, NY.

 Krause's music is characterized by its visceral rhythmic drive, tight motivic control, and colorful, dense, and nuanced harmonies reminiscent of jazz.
 His music draws freely and fluently from many historical traditions and aesthetics, both improvisational and carefully controlled, often creating new sound worlds through the absorption and synthesis of disparate musical idioms.
 His Night Tides (2011) for flute and piano "simultaneously established and explored a detailed, individual musical landscape.
 Mr. Krause performed the work fantastically, engendering his expressive and densely atonal textures with clear structures and a palpable rhetorical/narrative arc" (Sequenza 21).
 Other works, such as Uv'Chein Variations (2012) for violin and piano, and Suite for Bari Sax and Piano (2016) explore connections between classical forms (theme and variations, Baroque dance suites) with folk and popular sources.
 Just as often, as in Beach Scenes (2013) and his first string quartet (2017), his music evokes a sense of the mystical, depicting expansive landscapes and environments through lush textures and an impressionistic sense of sonority and color.